JBlocklove/CSAW-AI-Hardware-Attack-Challenge/README.md

 All challenges must be completed using AI tools and all information regarding those tools must be submitted, including complete and detailed logs of their use, i.e. if an LLM is being used, we require all conversations with the model be submitted.

 ## Timeline:
 - 1 July: First challenge given
 - 1 August: Second challenge given
 - 1 September: Third challenge given
 - 1 October: Fourth challenge given
+- 8 October: All challenges due
 - 10 October: Finalist teams based on first four challenges will be notified and invited to participate in finals at CSAW (if we can actually bring them)
 - 15 October: Final challenge given

+### Note: The challenges do not need to be completed within the month they are given, this is just when we are releasing them.
+All teams will have up until the 8 October deadline to submit their challenges to earn points and be considered as a finalist team.

 ## Judging:
 - Each challenge will have its own rubric regarding how points can be awarded.
-Challenges will have their functionality automatically graded, and manual judging will take place over the following days to ensure all rules were followed.
-There will also be additional points to be awarded for each competition for things like “most creative use of AI”.
+Challenges will have their base functionality automatically graded, and manual judging will take place over the following days to ensure all rules were followed, as well as to award additional points for completing further objectives.
+These extra points will be awarded for each competition for things like “most creative use of AI”.
+Please refer to each challenge's rubric for how this will be done.

+## Registration:
+- No need to register up front, please submit your team's registration using [this form]() when you are submitting your solutions for your first competition!

+---

+## July Challenge!
+You can find all information for the first challenge [here!](./challenges/july_challenges)